 Effects of Deferred Payment and Fare Manipulations on Urban Bus Ridership

 Individuals living in 152 households were exposed to various economic incentives designed to promote bus ridership, and a corresponding reduction in automobile driving.
+If you want to read about it, or write to the relevant institution about it, professional letter writing service will help you form opinions in complete questions.
 The frequency of bus riding and the number of miles driven were recorded during a 3-week baseline, 4-week treatment, and 2-week follow-up period.
 Following baseline, households were randomly assigned to one of the following conditions:

 The groups did not differ in ridership during baseline or follow-up periods.
 In contrast, during treatment, subjects in the credit plus inverted fare and the free ticket groups displayed significant increases in ridership.
 However, bus ridership levels were not associated with automobile miles driven.
 These outcomes indicated that whereas selective economic incentives can facilitate ridership such changes were not large and they did not lead to sustained increases in bus ridership or reductions in automobile driving.